 To overcome this challenge, Motorola invested in extensive training for employees on the Six Sigma methodology and its benefits.
 They also established a Six Sigma program that provided employees with opportunities to participate in quality improvement projects, which helped to build engagement and buy-in from all levels of the organization.

 Another challenge that Motorola faced was the need to collect and analyze large amounts of data.
 This was necessary to identify the root causes of defects and track progress over time.
-Collecting and analyzing data on this scale was a new and complex task for the company and required significant investment in training and resources.
+Collecting and analyzing data on this scale was a new and complex task for the company.
+Such an approach requires significant investment in training and resources.

-However, despite these challenges, Motorola was committed to Six Sigma, and they learned from their experiences to continually improve their implementation of the methodology.
+However, despite these challenges, Motorola was committed to Six Sigma.
+They learned from their experiences to continually improve their implementation of the methodology.
 As they gained more experience, they refined their approach, making it more efficient and effective.
 They were able to identify the most cost-effective ways to implement the methodology and streamline their processes to achieve maximum results.

 The Impact of the DMAIC Method on Motorola’s Customer Satisfaction and Profitability